Nekroze/dotfiles.old/README.md

 dotfiles
 ========

 dotfiles I use in my POSIX development environments.
+While designed for use in an ubuntu based distribution of linux, these dotfiles will work in almost any POSIX based environment.
+The only part likely to fail is the package installations and maybe some of the aliases for package management.

 Installation
 ------------